mrfrodo/solid/README.md

 ## ISP The interface segregation principle
 Make fine grained interfaces that are client specific.

-## DIP The dependency managment principle
+## DIP The dependency inversion principle
 Depend on abstractions, not on concretions.